Offering Criminal Defense Legal Services

 You also cannot expunge your conviction records if any of the following are true:

 Douglas T. Terry & Associates is the longest serving criminal defense law firm in St. George, Utah, so we understand how having a criminal record can affect our clients.
 We also have offices in Cedar City, and we provide attorney services throughout southern Utah, including Richfield, Panguitch, Kanab, Beaver and Fillmore.
-Our criminal record expungement attorneys are experienced in satisfying Utah's requirements to get criminal records expunged, and we will sit down with you to look at your particular situation to determine what your best options are.
+Our criminal record expungement lawyers are experienced in satisfying Utah's requirements to get criminal records expunged, and we will sit down with you to look at your particular situation to determine what your best options are.

 If you or a loved one wants to get a criminal record expunged, call us today at (435) 628-4411 or fill out our online contact form.